-The company believes that the best way to motivate its Executive Team so that their work delivers value to shareholders is to create opportunities for those individuals to be shareholders themselves and for their incentive compensation to be based exclusively on their share ownership so that they benefit from capital appreciation and dividend payments.
+The company believes that the best way to motivate its executive team so that its work delivers value to shareholders is to create opportunities for those individuals to be shareholders themselves and for their incentive compensation to include share ownership so that they benefit from capital appreciation and dividend payments.
+A long-term incentive plan to include at risk compensation will be introduced in the year ending 30 June 2015.